 That’s how you can fix not being able to put your laptop into battery saver mode in Windows 11.
 You can now help make your laptop’s battery last a lot longer!

-We have loads more Windows 11 posts here which you might like.
+We have loads more Windows 11 posts here that you might like.